perlmaster/perlstuff/README.md

-newest.pl - determine the most recently modified file in the current directory and copy its name to the clipboard col-summary.pl - produce a counts summary of a column from a CSV file choosedir.pl - choose a sub-directory from the current directory and copy the chgosen name to the clipboard
+newest.pl - determine the most recently modified file in the current directory and copy its name to the clipboard col-summary.pl - produce a counts summary of a column from a CSV file choosedir.pl - choose a sub-directory from the current directory and copy the chgosen name to the clipboard freespace.pl - display detailed info about the drives on your windows system

 the other files in this repository are files that are "required" by the above named scripts